Skip to main content

 uv add langflow matplotlib

-When contributing to Langflow itself, add dependencies to the project's configuration.
+When contributing to the Langflow codebase, you might need to add dependencies to Langflow.

 Langflow uses a workspace with two packages: